open-contracting/kingfisher-process/docs/cli-check-collections.rst

 Running from cron
 -----------------

 You can also pass a maximum number of seconds that the process should run for.
-Soon after that number of seconds has passed, the command will exit.

 .. code-block:: shell-session

     python ocdskingfisher-process-cli check-collections --runforseconds 60

+Soon after that number of seconds has passed, the command will exit.
+(The command will finish the check it's currently doing before stopping, so it may run slightly longer than specified.
+Allow a minute extra to be safe.)

 You can use this option with a cron entry; set a cron entry for this command to run every hour and pass runforseconds as 3540 (60 seconds/minute * 59 minutes).